gomorpheus/morpheus-docs/release_notes/current.rst

 - Convert to Managed: Fixed bulk convert to managed issue caused by required option types not rendering when using custom instance types :superscript:`5.2.7`
 - Convert to Managed: Fixed custom option types not reloading when changing layout selection during convert to managed :superscript:`5.2.7`
 - Convert to Managed: Plan option will now appear if the selected VMs are all of the same type (cloud) :superscript:`5.2.7`
+- Dashboard: Fixed permission scoping for widget visibility in the dashboard
 - Deployments: Fixed new DEPLOY FOLDER values on Node Type not saving :superscript:`5.2.7`
 - Failover Service: Fixed VMs shut down outside of |morpheus| getting auto-started by |morpheus| when another VM containing the same agent config/api key is started (from DR process or external cloning) :superscript:`5.2.7`
 - Hosts: "Open Console" action removed from Hosts list action menus :superscript:`5.2.7`